qiboteam/qibo/doc/source/api-reference/qibo.rst

 then, the generators of the stabilizers can be extracted with the :meth:`qibo.quantum_info.clifford.Clifford.get_stabilizers_generators` method, or the complete set of stabilizers operators can be generated through the :meth:`qibo.quantum_info.clifford.Clifford.get_stabilizers` method

 .. testcode::

    generators, phases = clifford.get_stabilizers_generators()
    stabilizers = clifford.get_stabilizers()

+The de-stabilizers can be extracted analogously with :meth:`qibo.quantum_info.clifford.Clifford.get_destabilizers`.

 .. autoclass:: qibo.quantum_info.clifford.Clifford
     :members: